 Continuing Professional Development is an important part of being a professional in a healthcare environment, which the Institute fully supports and encourages.
 The Institute also offers training courses, regional meetings and an annual conference.
 These often link up with other professional associations to provide a wide range of professional training activities.

-Further information can acquired through the IMI careers advisor.
+Further information can be requested through the IMI careers advisor.
 Please put ‘career advice’ in your e-mail subject box and email Beth Flowers: email@example.com.

 Information on other careers in the NHS can be found at: www.nhscareers.nhs.uk